A measurement campaign was made on the Apollonia archaeological site in Greece !

 4) Future detectors for atmospheric muons demand R&D on specific items.
 We propose to construct a test bench to address some key topics.
 In parallel with the R&D on future large detectors, a selection of the most promising sites for geosciences, i.e. where to deploy these detectors, has to be performed.

 After establishing techniques to use elementary particles to explore the Earth and its structure, WP I2 is focusing on a novel application to archaeology.
 Cosmic muons that traversed a structure can provide information on its internal structure in a non-destructive way.
 The feasibility of using this method to explore the interior of Macedonian tumuli has been assessed with simulation studies.
-A measurement campaign on the Apollonia archaeological site in Greece is foreseen.
+A measurement campaign on the Apollonia archaeological site in Greece was made during 2018 summer.

 POSITION NAME SURNAME LABORATORY NAME GRADE, EMPLOYER WP leader Alessandra TONAZZO APC PR, Université Paris-Diderot WP co-leader Fernando LOPES IPGP IR, IPGP WP member Theodore AVGITAS APC PhD student, LabEx UnivEarthS WP member Davide FRANCO APC CR, CNRS WP member Héctor GOMEZ-MALUENDA APC PostDoc, LabEx UnivEarthS WP member Stavros KATSANEVAS APC PR, Univ.
 Paris-Diderot WP member Antoine KOUCHNER APC PR, Univ.
 Paris-Diderot